aleshaleksey/fansys23/races.md

 Six Template points:
-- Immunity to an A class damage type and one associated condition.
+- Immunity to an A class damage type and advantage vs one associated condition.
   - A template may grant only 1 damage resistance or immunity per template level.
 - Immunity to a single S Class condition (this does more harm than good sometimes).
   - A template may grant only 2 condition resistances or immunities per template level.